YMY1666527646/Fortnite-External-Cheat-1/README.md

 ```
 ## Can you help me ?
 ```
-No i will not give you any support for this source :D
+There is no Support for this source sry but i don't have time for that But if you like this source how about you give me a star :D
 ```
 ## Contact
 ```